-A view across Lough Mor towards the Cork Road Mass makes the whole ceremony more real.
-Several times during the year we have offered Mass with the priests in Mass of Concelebration.
-This is a most impressive ceremony.
-It does strengthen our Faith in our own royal priesthood of which St. Peter speaks.
-The bringing of our own hosts to the altar to have them changed into the Body and Blood of Christ, and this to be given back to us as a food for our souls is most satisfying.
+A view across Lough Mor towards the Cork Road The bringing of our own hosts to the altar to have them changed into the Body and Blood of Christ, and this to be given back to us as a food for our souls is most satisfying.
 These are a wonderful beginning of a new force and vigour which the Second Vatican Council has brought into our lives.
 We are most grateful for that, and hope to continue to develop along these lines of active participation in the Church's life, which is the life of Christ.
-Oliver Murphy, Peter Fitzeibbon.
+Oliver Murphy, Peter Fitzgibbon.

-Sodality of St. John Berchmans, S.J. for altar servers Director: FR.
-P. KELLY, S.J.
-Officials: James McGrath, Oliver Murphy, Brian Nash, Seamus Dennison, Brendan Hill, Padraic Connolly, Dermot Barnewell, Michael Hawe, Michael Cooke Special Instructors: James McGrath, Clement Rumley.
+Sodality of St. John Berchmans, S.J. for altar servers Director: Fr.
+P. Kelly, S.J.
+Officials: James McGrath, Oliver Murphy, Brian Nash, Seamus Dennison, Brendan Hill, Padraic Connolly, Dermot Barnewell, Michael Hawe, Michael Cooke.
+Special Instructors: James McGrath, Clement Rumley.
 The work of instructing the new servers and the Benediction teams continued during the year.
 Twenty two new members served Mass, and the total enrolment is ninety eight, a number which we proudly think, reflects the interest and enthusiasm of the members and instructors.
 Some of our day boys, and others, by their daily and reliable attendance during the holidays, deserve especial mention, the Cronins, as always, Tom, when back on holiday from U.C.C., Paddy, Felim and Gabriel; John Ryan and Peter McGrath; Brian and Kevin O'Flynn; Peter and Brian Boland.